 4. Customers expect convenience with self-service options

-Customers expect to come in contact with an advisor at the bank as easily as making a doctor’s appointment or an appointment at the hairdresser.
+Customers expect to contact an advisor at the bank as quickly as making a doctor’s appointment or an appointment at the hairdresser.
 In most cases, they can even book their appointments online, with immediate confirmation and without being dependent on another person’s action.
-This should all be done in a few clicks.

-This does not imply that they no longer want to call and talk to a real person, but it does mean that through clever use of self-service tactics, businesses can save time and money.
+It does not imply that they no longer want to call and talk to an actual person.
+Still, it does mean that through the clever use of self-service tactics, businesses can save time and money.
 This, while still offering a great customer experience.

 5. Customers expect around-the-clock availability

-Nowadays, thanks to our smartphones we have access to the world at our fingertips.
-Our personal devices are always on and always connected, 24/7.
+Thanks to our smartphones, we can access the world at our fingertips.
+Our devices are always on and always connected, 24/7.
 We've grown used to being able to find the information we need and contact whoever we want, whenever we want.